sjhloco/asa_acl_report/README.md

 ### Run against ASA

-When running against a device the IP adddress and username are entered in the cmd and the password prompted for.
+When running against a device the IP address and username are entered in the cmd and the password prompted for.
 If the *-f flag (and filename)* is not used the script will always run against a device, be it the default or a specified one.

 ```bash
 $python asa_acl_report_v3.py -d ste@10.10.10.1